nafest/directcmr/README.md

     -  CMARK_NODE_LINK          = CMARK_NODE_TYPE_INLINE | 0x0009,
 - read styling form a CSS-like file
 - add a background rectangle (with rounded corners) to code blocks
+- add additional line spacing (configurable), such that the rectangle of inline code spans can be increased in height
+- add basic syntax highlighting in code spans
+- handle subsequent text elements correctly (cmark splits cmark_renderer, e.g), the easiest solution seems to be to fuse subsequent text elements